stupedama/discord-webhook-pubg/README.md

 # discord-webhook-pubg
-a discord webhook for pubg forum news.
-It checks "News & Announcements" and "Patch Notes & Known Issues" from https://forums.playbattlegrounds.com/.
+a discord webhook for pubg.

+* It checks "News & Announcements" and "Patch Notes & Known Issues" from https://forums.playbattlegrounds.com/.
 If the post is not older than 3 days and not posted before it sends a webhook to your discord channel.
+* It checks the subreddit pubg for media that has more than 100 likes.

 # requirements
 * feedparser